 Usually, if you have hearing loss in both ears, using two hearing aids is best.
 Listening in a noisy environment is difficult with an aid in just one ear because it is harder to distinguish where sounds are coming from.
-Again, your otolaryngologist and/or audiologist can help you decide which device may work best for you and your lifestyle.
+Again, your ENT specialist and/or audiologist can help you decide which device may work best for you and your lifestyle.

 With any healthcare provider, you always have the right to ask questions like:

 When talking to your hearing aid retailer, be sure to ask about:

 Most importantly, a hearing aid should fit comfortably, or you are likely not to use it.
 The person fitting your hearing aid should test your understanding of words and sounds in quiet as well as in noisy environments.
 On your own, you may start using your hearing aids in quiet surroundings to get used to the changes before moving on to more noisy places like the grocery store or a restaurant.

 Think about keeping a diary to help you remember your experiences in different environments and report them to your fitter for adjustments as needed until you’re comfortable wearing your hearing aids during all waking hours.
 Be patient and allow yourself to get used to the aids and the “new” sounds they allow you to hear.

 The information on ENThealth.org is provided solely for educational purposes and does not represent medical advice, nor is it a substitute for seeking professional medical care.